LekoArts/gatsby-themes/themes/gatsby-theme-specimens/README.md

 ### Using together with existing Theme UI config

-Since this theme uses Theme UI to style its components, a Theme UI config file placed in your project will override the styles.
-Internally it uses the [`@theme-ui/presets` tailwind](https://theme-ui.com/presets/) so if you're fine with using this preset globally, go ahead and follow the aforementioned guide ("Modifications").
-You can still override individual styles with this approach.
+Since this theme uses a local file with the [`@theme-ui/presets` tailwind](https://theme-ui.com/presets/) your Theme UI config you e.g. set up with `gatsby-plugin-theme-ui` won't affect the styles of this theme.

-If you want to separate the styles completely, have a look at Theme UI's recipe on [Nested Theme Providers](https://theme-ui.com/guides/nested-theme-providers).
-The idea is that you will wrap the MDX content with its own `ThemeProvider` (and pass the theme from `@lekoarts/gatsby-theme-specimens` to it).

 ### MDX Shortcodes